ScribesZone/scribeszone.staruml-modelscript/README.md

 ModelScript Generation (Ctrl->W)
 --------------------------------

-After checking the model (see above) the following files are generated :
+After checking the model (see above) the following files are generated:

 * the **class model**.
 The class model is written in the file `classes.cl1`.
   This file is expressed in [ClassScript1](https://modelscript.readthedocs.io/en/latest/languages/classes1/index.html) which is a superset of